How do you know if your bike frame is too big?

 Bike frame size recommendations offer a general idea of the best size for the average person of a particular height.
 For example, if you’re 5-foot-9, you should likely ride a bike with a 16-inch or 17-inch frame.
 However, not everyone has the same proportions.

 The length of your upper body may vary compared to someone else of the same height.
 If you have a long torso, a 16-inch frame may feel a little small, as you can reach further across the top tube of the frame.
 If you have a short torso and long legs, you may need a slightly smaller frame.

 Remember, the seat height can always be raised to accommodate long legs, if that’s where most of your height comes from.
 It’s much more difficult to change the distance that your torso has to cover between the seat and handlebars, so you want to focus on that when choosing your frame.

 What to do if your bike frame is too big

 If you’re current bike seems too big, you can get some relief by pushing the stem further down the seat tube and adjusting the saddle position to compensate for the larger frame.
 For example, lowering the handlebars and saddle height and removing all the spacers from the seat post may help the bike fit a little better.
-You may also use a shorter stem.
-However, you can only lower the saddle and stems so far.
-At some point, you need to consider a smaller sized bike.
+If you find that pressure from the saddle is causing soreness or numbness in your groin area and/or perineum, consider switching to a bike seat with a hole in it.

 You don’t want a large frame that’s uncomfortable to ride and that could potentially lead to injuries and strains.
 Choosing the right bike frame size is not always easy, but it’s worth getting right.